JukkoInc/jukko-ios-sdk/README.md

 ### Technical notes

-1. Completion block of showAd function will be executed every time when you call showAd function: even when called during another showAd call or facing frequency limit.
+1. Completion block of showAd function will be executed every time when you call showAd function, even when called during another showAd call or facing frequency limit.

 2. SDK's ViewController is presented on custom window.